shefing/payload-tools/packages/right-panel/README.md

 ### Setup

-In order to use this authorization cross collection plugin install it using your prefered node package manager, e.g:
+In order to use this right-panel plugin install it using your prefered node package manager, e.g:

 `npm add @michalklor/right-panel`